Vanessa german: Artistic career

 Her work includes the symbolic use of color throughout.
-Describing beads from one work, she said "If they’re red, they're holding rage and love simultaneously.
-If they’re white – they're holding ghosts – the presence of your ancestors ...and they're also holding forgiveness and peace."
+Describing beads from one work, she said "If they're red, they're holding rage and love simultaneously.
+If they're white – they're holding ghosts – the presence of your ancestors ...and they're also holding forgiveness and peace."

+In 2023, german was one of six artists commissioned to create a temporary installation for the National Mall in conjunction with Beyond Granite: Pulling Together, the first curated art exhibition in the Mall's history.
+Commissioned by the Trust for the National Mall, National Capital Planning Commission, and National Park Service, german created an assemblage sculpture of African-American singer Marian Anderson for the plaza of the Lincoln Memorial. german's sculpture Of Thee We Sing (2023) memorialized Anderson's performance in the plaza from 1939, hosted after Anderson was denied permission to perform in the segregated DAR Constitution Hall several months prior.

+german, like the author bell hooks, stylizes her name in all lowercase.
+In 2023, she told The Bergen Record that this decision was "a way I level myself without hierarchy."

 ARThouse and Love Front Porch

-German also leads the ARThouse and Love Front Porch, a community art institution, in the Homewood neighborhood of Pittsburgh, PA.
+german also led the ARThouse and Love Front Porch, a community art institution, in the Homewood neighborhood of Pittsburgh, PA.
 She started the ARThouse when she needed to start creating artworks on her front porch because her basement ceiling was too low: her large sculptural pieces had to be taken apart to be removed from the basement.
 After she started working on the porch, ARTHouse was born.
 Neighborhood children began gathering to watch her work.
 This expanded into a dedicated community art space, which moved twice before moving into its permanent location, a house purchased with donations and proceeds from her art sales, dedicated in December 2015.
 In 2012, Love Front Porch received a $4,000 grant from the Sankofa Fund of Southwest Pennsylvania, which highlights empowering grass-roots African-American community projects.

-German also runs the Tuesday Night Monologue Project at ARThouse, a weekly event where guest artists and members of the community can write and share works with each other.
+german also ran the Tuesday Night Monologue Project at ARThouse, a weekly event where guest artists and members of the community could write and share works with each other.

-Homewood was described as "The Most Dangerous Neighborhood in America" by MSNBC journalist, Rachel Maddow.
-German has said about Homewood, "...that doesn't happen every day.
+Homewood was described as "The Most Dangerous Neighborhood in America" by MSNBC journalist, Rachel Maddow. german has said about Homewood, "...that doesn't happen every day.
 It doesn't happen every week.
 Most people aren't shooting each other.
 Most people are not running drugs.
 It's a very small percentage of the population who are engaging in really extreme activities."

+The ARThouse suffered severe damage from a fire in 2021 and was closed to the public. german fundraised to renovate the space but decided to leave Homewood herself and moved to North Carolina, describing the impact of living in a community with significant violence by saying "It became impossible to work there because I was scared so much of the time."

 Collections

-German's work is held in the following permanent collections:
+german's work is held in the following permanent collections: